 Once you have completed the relevant forms, you need to make copies of all the probate forms and send them to the Probate Registry as part of your application for Grant of Probate.
 You will also need to send the original will plus three copies, the death certificate and any codicils along with these forms.

-The application fee for probate is £215 (although there is no fee if the estate is under £5,000).
+You will also need to pay the probate application fee, although there is no fee if the estate is under £5,000.

 Once you have been granted probate, you should purchase additional copies, as you will need these when you administer the estate.
 It is worth paying for at least five copies.